galaxyproject/galaxy-hub/src/Cloud/index.md

 ---
 autotoc: true
-pagetitle: Galaxy on the Cloud
+title: Galaxy on the Cloud
 ---